Assumption-Lean Differential Variance Inference for Heterogeneous Treatment Effect Detection

-While the homogeneous ITE assumption cannot be rejected based on the TTM trial data --- perhaps owing to its small sample size relative to TTM2 --- it is rejected in the TTM2 trial.
+While the second-moment homogeneous treatment effect hypothesis cannot be rejected based on the TTM trial data --- perhaps owing to its small sample size relative to TTM2 --- it is rejected in the TTM2 trial.
 Inference about the absolute differential variance using both $\Psi_\text{OS}$ and $\Psi_\text{TMLE}$ provides evidence of a heterogeneous response to the interventions considered in the TTM2 trial (Table~\ref{tab:ttm2-results}).
 The effect estimate is small, however: the estimated difference of the potential outcomes' standard deviations is less than one day.
-Coupled with the TTM2 trial's null findings, these results suggest that the heterogeneity in patient response is not likely to be clinically meaningful, even if present.
-This analysis highlights the sensitivity of the proposed methodology for detecting heterogeneous treatment effects, and the importance of interpreting statistically significant results jointly with their clinical relevance.
+Coupled with the TTM2 trial's original null overall findings, these results suggest that the heterogeneity in patient response hypothesized by \citet{markPersonalizingTemperatureTargets2025} is not likely to be clinically actionable even though there is evidence of its existence.
+This analysis highlights the sensitivity of the proposed methodology for detecting heterogeneous treatment effects, as well as the importance of generating interpretable statistical evidence that translates straightforwardly to clinical relevance.